-Take the time to examine the differences and similarities between the four accounts while paying special attention to the differences in Luke's account.
-In the meantime let's examine the answers to some of the questions I posed yesterday.
+Take the time to examine the differences and similarities between the four accounts while paying special attention to the differences in Luke’s account.
+In the meantime let’s examine the answers to some of the questions I posed in the previous Gem.

 Allow me to reverse the order of the questions in order to set the scene.